hackclub/putting-the-you-in-cpu/README.md

 >
 > "Segmentation fault" means different things in different contexts.
 The MMU triggers a hardware interrupt called a "segmentation fault" when memory is read without permission, but "segmentaxftion fault" is also the name of a signal the OS can send to running programs to terminate them due to any illegal memory access.

 In other cases, memory accesses can *intentionally* fail, allowing the OS to populate the memory and then *hand control back to the CPU to try again*.
-For example, the OS can map a file on disk to virtual memory without actually loading it into RAM, and then lazily load it into physical memory when the address is requested and a page fault occurs.
+For example, the OS can map a file on disk to virtual memory without actually loading it into RAM, and then load it into physical memory when the address is requested and a page fault occurs.
 This is called *demand paging*.

 <!-- big -->
 <img src='images/demand-paging-with-page-faults-comic.png' alt='A three-panel comic style diagram about how demand paging is implemented with hardware interrupts.
 Panel 1: the CPU having a conversation with the MMU.
 The CPU says "read 0xfff," the MMU looks confused, and then the MMU sends a lightning to the CPU labeled "page fault!"
 Panel 2 is labeled "page fault handler" and has a zig-zag outline.
 It depicts the CPU loading some data into RAM, and then returning from the interrupt.
 Finally, panel 3 is back to the CPU and MMU conversing.
 The MMU thinks to itself, "Oh hey, the page is present now."
 It replies to the CPU&apos;s original request: "Here&apos;s your memory!"
 The CPU says thank you.' />

-For one, this allows for syscalls like [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html) that lazily map entire files from disk to virtual memory to exist.
+For one, this allows syscalls like [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html) that lazily map entire files from disk to virtual memory to exist.
 If you're familiar with LLaMa.cpp, a runtime for a leaked Facebook language model, Justine Tunney recently significantly optimized it by [making all the loading logic use mmap](https://justine.lol/mmap/).
 (If you haven't heard of her before, [check her stuff out](https://justine.lol/)!
 Cosmopolitan Libc and APE are really cool and might be interesting if you've been enjoying this article.)

 > *Apparently there's a [lot](https://rentry.org/Jarted) [of](https://news.ycombinator.com/item?id=35413289) [drama](https://news.ycombinator.com/item?id=35458004) about Justine's involvement in this change.
 Just pointing this out so I don't get screamed at by random internet users.
 I must confess that I haven't read most of the drama, and everything I said about Justine's stuff being cool is still very true.*

 Demand paging also enables the technique that you've probably seen under the name "swapping" or "paging."
 Operating systems can free up physical memory by writing memory pages to disk and then removing them from physical memory but keeping them in virtual memory with the present flag set to 0.
 If that virtual memory is read, the OS can then restore the memory from disk to RAM and set the present flag back to 1.
 The OS may have to swap a different section of RAM to make space for the memory being loaded from disk.
 Disk reads and writes are slow, so operating systems try to make swapping happen as little as possible with [efficient page replacement algorithms](https://en.wikipedia.org/wiki/Page_replacement_algorithm).

-A fun hack is to use page table physical memory pointers to store the locations of files within physical storage.
+An interesting hack is to use page table physical memory pointers to store the locations of files within physical storage.
 Since the MMU will page fault as soon as it sees a negative present flag, it doesn't matter that they are invalid memory addresses.
-This isn't exactly practical in all cases, but it's fun to think about.
+This isn't practical in all cases, but it's amusing to think about.

 ## Part 6: Let's Talk About Forks and Cows